There are two main factors when selecting your trout hook size:

 Trout hook sizing is broken down into two different scales.
 The first scale is the Aught scale and the second is the normal scale.
-I fish freshwater so will focus on the second scale but here is a quick overview of each one for comparison.
+I fish freshwater so I will focus on the second scale but here is a quick overview of each one for comparison.

 And just to confuse you the numbers mean very different things 🙂

 Aught Scale: This mainly focusses on larger hook sizes used in saltwater and sport fishing.
 Each hook is measured with a /0 at the end of it. for example, you might use a 5/0 hook for tuna fishing but as the numbers go up so do the hook sizes.

 Normal Scale: The opposite can be said for the normal numbering system.
 As the numbers go up the hook size gets smaller.
 You might use something like a size 12 or 16 hook size for smaller brook trout or fishing lakes with smaller fish stocks.

 As this guide is for trout hooks we are going to use the second scale.
-I mainly use smaller hooks as I tend to fly fish a lot and most freshwater patterns are tied on smaller hooks.
+I mainly use smaller hooks when fishing for trout as I tend to fly fish a lot and most freshwater patterns are tied on smaller hooks.
 When I float fish with bait I also stick to smaller hook sizes.
 This allows for a more natural bait presentation and tends not to spook the fish.

 The only other hook type I will use, is when I fish something like freshwater prawns for Salmon returning to spawn, is a longer shank hook so I can hold the bait in place during longer casts.